Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- In 49 games this season, Dallas and its opponent have combined for more than 5.5 goals.
+- Dallas and its opponent have combined to score more than 5.5 goals in 49 of 94 games this season.

-- The Stars are 20-8 this season when favored on the moneyline.
+- The Stars have been victorious in 20 of their 28 games when they were favored on the moneyline this season (71.4%).

-- This season the Kraken have 10 wins in the 25 games in which they've been an underdog.
+- The Kraken have been made the underdog 25 times this season, and upset their opponent 10 times.

-- Dallas has had six games with moneyline odds of -210 or shorter, and won each time.
+- Seattle is 2-2 when it is underdogs of +170 or longer on the moneyline.

 Stars Player Props